Bachelor of Science, Engineering - University of Arizona

 2010,2011,2012 Pacific Institute for Climate Solutions Graduate Fellowship (PhD); 2009 SFU President’s Research Stipend; 2009, 2008, 2007 Graduate Fellowship; 2007 Pacific Century Scholarship

-Conrad, S., Pipher, J., Haider, W. (pending) “How current lawn attributes affect the preferences of water conserving lawn options: An individualized choice experiment in Kelowna, British Columbia.”
-Journal of Water Resource Planning and Management
+Conrad, S., Pipher, J., Haider, W. (in press) “How current lawn attributes affect the preferences of water conserving lawn options: An individualized choice experiment in Kelowna, British Columbia.”
+Landscape and Urban Planning

-Conrad, S., Yates, D. (pending) Coupling stated preferences with a hydrological water resource model to inform water policies for residential areas in the Okanagan Basin, Canada.”
+Conrad, S., Yates, D. (2018) Coupling stated preferences with a hydrological water resource model to inform water policies for residential areas in the Okanagan Basin, Canada.”
 Journal of Hydrology

 Conrad, S., Kenway, S., Jawad, M. (2017).
 Water and Electric Utility Integrated Planning.
 Denver, CO: Water Research Foundation.